ocbn/ocbn.github.io/_materials/irt_fs.md

 ## Info

 The materials which are accessible with the link given above used in my research study which is now under review!
-The aims of the study is to propose a lossy modification of existing IRT-based feature selection approach previously provided satisfying results on text datasets.
+The aim of the study is to propose a lossy modification of existing IRT-based feature selection approach previously provided satisfying results on text datasets.

 The code related to this study will also be available online by publishing it on PyPI platform.